paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-036-forest-and-rangeland-renewable-resources-planning.md

 **(b) Student grants** Under the Program the Secretary shall provide assistance for the establishment of a competitive grant fellowship program to assist graduate, and undergraduate minority and female, students attending institutions having programs in forestry and natural resources.

-**(c) Eligibility** The Secretary shall ensure that students concentrating in the following studies shall be eligible for assistance under subsection (b) of this section:
+**(c) Eligibility** The Secretary shall ensure that students concentrating in the following studies shall be eligible for assistance under subsection (b):

 (1) Forestry.